hhovhann/photostudio-service/README.md

 ## Software Design and Diagram
 Please check the [Photostudio Diagramm](design/photostudio.png)

-# Comments Nice To have
+# Nice To have
-Versioning support for rest api
+-Versioning support for rest api
-Create and Delete Order can support bulk creation
+-Create and Delete Order can support bulk creation -Test coverage
-Test coverage
-DB rider integration
+-DB rider integration for tests
-Swagger integration
-Security Roles support for different players
+-OpenAPI/Swagger integration for API specification -Controller Security Roles support for different type of users

 # Questions
-All questions plus the question about photo URL
+All questions asked by email + the questions about photo URL, zip